The Report highlighting the concealment of post-vaccination infant deaths.

-Puliyel and Sathyamala write that any argument that claims that sudden deaths after vaccination are compensated for by lives saved by the vaccine is not acceptable, in the same way that it would be considered illegal to kill a person to use his organs to rescue five other people. .
+Puliyel and Sathyamala write that any argument that claims that sudden deaths after vaccination are offset by lives saved by the vaccine is not acceptable, in the same way that it would be considered illegal to kill a person to use his organs to save five other people. .

 "Hiding deaths after vaccination can prevent or delay the assessment of the vaccine's safety profile and this can lead to unnecessary and ethically justifiable deaths.

 The authors point out that Hexavac - a similar vaccine manufactured by Sanofi Pasteur and also introduced to the market in 2000 was withdrawn from the European market in 2005.
 It was found that the death of children increased within two days of vaccination.

 In the Indian context, the authors point out that the Drug Controller General of India (DCGI) should reconsider the current automatic approval policy for all drugs authorized in the United States and Europe.
 "This reliance based on due diligence by the EMA can be wrong and needs to be reviewed."